What are your values and how will you measure your success this academic year?

 This could be the year you change your ‘values and measures’ dialogue.
 If that’s you, I’d love to hear about it.

-I wish you well for the academic year ahead; thank you for reading Teacher Toolkit and I hope to meet you on my teacher training travels throughout 2018-19.
+I wish you well for the academic year ahead; thank you for reading Teacher Toolkit and I hope to meet you on my teacher training travels throughout the academic year.